 Science is taught at KS4 and KS5 by subject specialists as far as possible, with students having different teachers for their biology, chemistry and physics lessons.
 This allows for greater expertise in curriculum delivery, providing a rich experience for our students.

-Physics Learning Journey
+Chemistry Learning Journey